leowheeler1/project3main/README.md

       - Minimize the number of persons and entities granted access to identifiable data.
       - Program officials should be active, responsible stewards of public health data.

-  - In conclusion, this data is ethically sourced and maintained.
+  - Since the data is accessible through a public API, contains no sensitive information about any individuals, and this is a study on correlation between COVID-19 and mental health, this is an ethical source of data and is being used as intended.

 ## References (Data)
   - National Center for Health Statistics.
 Provisional COVID-19 Death Counts by Week Ending Date and State.
 Date accessed: April 7, 2025